 Admin Configuration Resources

-To learn more about how to enable Relationships, refer to Enable Relationships.
+For more information about how to enable Relationships, refer to the Configure Relationships article.